Our Trustees are selected for their wealth of skills and commitment to sustainable development - supporting us to run as a business and a charity.

 Helen has worked in policy and public affairs for nearly 20 years in Wales, having worked for the Federation of Small Businesses, Grayling Wales, Energy Saving Trust and Chartered Institute of Housing.
 Currently Business Development Director, Wales for Remploy, Helen is responsible for setting the strategy and direction for the business in Wales, whilst working with partners, stakeholders and governments to develop support for disabled and disadvantaged people to get into work.
 Helen has been a non-Executive Director of Groundwork Wales since 2008.

 Having graduated from the University of Warwick, Bivin joined KPMG in Cardiff where he trained and qualified as a chartered accountant.
 Following this, he moved to Gocompare.com where he was involved in setting up the Internal Audit function.
-Bivin currently heads the Internal Audit team at DAS UK.
+Bivin currently heads the UK Internal Audit team at Opel Vauxhall Finance.

 In his spare time, Bivin watches and plays football, korfball and tennis.
 He also loves his food and has a food blog where you can find his tummy related musings: www.tummysaysyum.wordpress.com